serbinadrian/dev-portal/docs/ai-consumers/snet-cli.md

 keywords: CLI, Making a call to a SingularityNET service
 comments: false
 title: The SingularityNET command line interface (CLI)
-description: The SingularityNET command line interface (CLI)
+description: The SingularityNET command line interface (CLI) is the primary tool for interacting with the platform's smart contracts, managing deployed services, and managing funds.

 # extralink box
 extralink: